Singh-Prakash07/Notes/start with JavaScript/05 Array.md

 arr[arr.length-1]; // access last element.
 ```
 > [!Note]
->  we can't use -ve index in square bracket `arr[-1]; // undefine`. because the index in square brackets is treated literally.
+>  we can't use -ve index in square bracket `arr[-1]; // undefine`. because the index in square brackets is treated literally. we have "at" if we wise to use -ve indx.
-+ for negative values of i, it steps back from the end of the array.
 2. Using "at"
 ```
 arr.at(0); // access first element.
 arr.at(-1); // last element.
 ```
++ for negative values of i, it steps back from the end of the array.

 ## Add element in an array
  ### Using push/pop